hali-geoviz/bigwig/README.md

 RUNBOOK - guide of how you could run through the code:

 0. Before running the actual code you need to have Python and Jupyter Notebook installed on your computer.
 It's highly recommended to install Jupyter Notebook as a part of Anaconda.
 This is because it contains Anaconda Prompt, which is a more stable software for downloading the necessary modules.
 There is a variety of modules used in the code, some of which needs to be downloaded manually.
-To do this, it is recommended to use Anaconda Prompt, as this command window solves dependency issues between packages.
-To install a package, run: 'conda install <name_of_package>'.
+For help on how to install packages through Anaconda, visit [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/installing-with-conda.html).
    - The code is divided into three main sections: Initializing well log data; Data Management; Visualization.

 **Initializing well log data:**